mstaffeld/GraphiteGrafanaForIdiots/README.md

-# Graphite and Grafana for Idiots
+# Graphite and Grafana Setup

 ##### I created this repository to help myself as a referecne.